Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Adventure Tourism and Environmental Conservation

 Dominica’s rugged landscape is ideal for adventure tourism, offering hiking, canyoning, and river tubing activities.
-The Waitukubuli National Trail, the longest in the Caribbean, traverses the island’s varied topography, allowing visitors to experience its dramatic terrain, from volcanic landscape to deep gorges.
+The Waitukubuli National Trail, the Caribbean’s longest hiking trail, traverses the island’s varied topography, allowing visitors to experience its dramatic terrain, from volcanic landscape to deep gorges.
 Sites like Morne Trois Pitons National Park offer stunning vistas and opportunities for eco-tourism, while the island’s rivers and gorges provide adventures like canyoning and river tubing.

 The challenge of developing infrastructure on such rugged terrain requires sustainable approaches.
 The government and local communities work to balance tourism with environmental protection, ensuring that activities are eco-friendly and minimize impact on the island’s fragile ecosystems.